RightBank/HGI/README.md

 ## Citation

-If you use the code in this project, please cite the paper ISPRS Journal.
+If you use the code in this project, please cite the paper the ISPRS Journal.
 ```
 @article{huang2023hgi,
   title={Learning urban region representations with POIs and hierarchical graph infomax},